How to Dine in Vegas for $30 a Day or Less

 You may recognize some of these from our list of the best hangover breakfasts, but many of those Vegas eateries didn't quite make this list because you have to pay a little extra to really cure a true Vegas hangover.
 The following eateries, however, offer Vegas breakfast options that won't make you cringe when you see your bill.
 Breakfast is the most important meal of the day, right?
 Funny, because it's often the cheapest meal of the day, too.
 Some of our favorite Cheapo breakfasts include...

 - Omelet House: In Downtown Vegas, because almost everyone can get a hearty meal here for right around $8 (but remember a little extra for a tip because the service is friendly, too.)
 They have great breakfast specials (which, unfortunately, are not available on the weekends) as well as classic items like that you'd expect to see on every menu.
-Some favorites of this quaint Omelet House include, the eggs Benedict and the corned beef and hash, which range from about $9-$10 each.
+Some favorites of this quaint Omelet House include, the eggs Benedict and the corned beef and hash, which are priced right.
 Add a $2 slice of banana nut bread if you're feeling "nutty" or a slice of their delicious pumpkin bread to celebrate the coming fall and winter months.

 - Grand Cafe at Boulder Station: This delicious 24/7 cafe is constantly offering special deals that will be kind to your wallet.
 Some of these meals start at just $1.99 and go up from there.
 At Grand Cafe, they understand your need for a solid meal after crazy nights out that won't put a major dent in your budget.
 You can always rely on this delicious cafe for a cheap, but quality meal with a menu that includes a wide range of food from hot buttermilk pancakes, salads and sandwiches, chili cheeseburgers, and homemade pastries and pies.